Lockup in child after fork

 #6 0xf76f84d9 in establishShell (argc=1, argv=0xff9c80e0, self=4149235120) at pty.c:226

-Updated by vo.x (Vit Ondruch) almost 11 years ago
+Updated by vo.x (Vit Ondruch) over 11 years ago

 May I ask what is the state of this issue?
 The reproducer was recently mentioned as an issue in upcoming RHEL 6.2 and it lockups on my Fedora with ruby 1.8.7 (2011-06-30 patchlevel 352) [x86_64-linux].
 I am